GE Aerospace Faces Supply Chain Hurdles as It Revises 2024 LEAP Engine Delivery Forecast

 GE Aerospace

-GE Aerospace has once again adjusted its 2024 delivery forecast for the LEAP engine, now projecting a 10% decrease compared to the 1,570 units delivered in 2023.
-This marks the third revision this year, as the company continues to struggle with ongoing supply chain issues and production delays that have hindered its ability to meet delivery targets.
-The primary factors affecting production include raw material shortages, and operational bottlenecks at downstream customers who manufacture and assemble the engines into final products.
+GE Aerospace has revised its 2024 forecast for LEAP engine deliveries, projecting a 10% decline compared to 2023.
+This marks the third revision this year, as the company grapples with ongoing supply chain issues and production delays.
+The main factors behind the reduced production are raw material shortages and operational bottlenecks in downstream engine assembly.

-As of the third quarter of 2024, GE Aerospace has delivered a total of 1,029 LEAP engines, which is 12% lower than the same period last year.
-The biggest hit to production occurred during the second quarter, where disruptions from material shortages and production slowdowns at airframers led to significant delays.
-However, the company saw a positive recovery in Q3, with deliveries rising by 23% sequentially, totaling 365 engines.
-Despite this rebound, the third-quarter delivery numbers were still 6.2% lower than in Q3 2023.
+In the third quarter of 2024, GE Aerospace delivered 1,029 LEAP engines, a 12% decrease compared to the same period in 2023.
+The largest impact occurred in Q2, with material shortages and delays at airframers slowing production.
+However, Q3 saw a recovery with a 23% increase in deliveries, reaching 365 engines.
+Despite this improvement, the figures remain 6.2% lower than in Q3 2023.

 Turbine Blade Shortage and Production Solutions

-Despite the supply chain challenges and lower LEAP engine deliveries, GE Aerospace has raised its full-year operating profit forecast for 2024.
-The company now expects operating profits between $6.7 billion and $6.9 billion, an increase from previous estimates of $6.5 billion to $6.8 billion.
-This optimistic outlook is driven by strong demand for maintenance, repair, and overhaul (MRO) services, especially for spare parts, as well as improved product pricing strategies.
-In Q3 2024, GE Aerospace’s profits surged to $1.9 billion, a significant jump from $333 million during the same period in 2023, mainly due to asset sales after the company’s separation from General Electric in April.
+Despite the setbacks in LEAP engine production, GE Aerospace has raised its full-year operating profit forecast for 2024.
+The company now expects operating profits to range between $6.7 billion and $6.9 billion, up from previous estimates of $6.5 billion to $6.8 billion.
+This optimistic outlook is driven by strong demand for maintenance, repair, and overhaul (MRO) services and improved product pricing strategies.
+GE Aerospace’s Q3 profits surged to $1.9 billion, up significantly from $333 million in the same period in 2023, mainly due to asset sales after the company’s separation from General Electric.

 Steady Growth in Defense Segment

-While LEAP engine production faces challenges, GE Aerospace’s defense segment saw positive performance, with an 8% sequential increase in engine deliveries to 94 units in Q3.
-However, compared to the previous year, the segment remained flat in terms of year-on-year growth.
+While LEAP engine production faces ongoing challenges, GE Aerospace’s defense segment performed well in Q3 2024, with an 8% increase in engine deliveries.
+The segment, however, showed no year-on-year growth compared to the previous year.

 Leave a Reply